Advocacy and Mentorship

 Near-Peer models

-We link local middle and high school students with Stanford students and health care professionals.
+We link local middle and high school students with university students and health care professionals.
 Our goal is to create near-peer models, exposing students to college and future careers and making them feel like they belong in higher education.

 Student panels

-We partner with Stanford health professionals to lead hands-on workshops.
+We partner with Stanford and Central Valley health professionals to lead hands-on workshops.
 In this emergency medicine workshop, led by a family medicine physician and physician’s assistant, students were assigned the role of a victim, responder, or educator.
 They learned how to conduct an initial assessment of a trauma injury, communicate with a 911 operator, apply sterile bandages and pressure to a cut (illustrated by props including a plastic tomato, knife, and fake blood) and how to use an EpiPen to respond to a life-threatening allergic reaction caused by a bee sting.

 Stanford medical students inform middle school students about emergency medicine